shahian/Event-Driven_Microservices_SpringBoot_Kafka/README.md

   - Producer key serializer: String
   - Producer value serializer: Json
   - Topic name: order_topics
+# OrderProducer Class Explanation

+The `OrderProducer` class is a Spring `@Service` component responsible for producing messages to a Kafka topic within the application's event-driven architecture.

+## Key Points

+- **Spring Service**: This class is annotated with `@Service`, signifying that it's managed by the Spring framework as a service component.

+- **Responsibility**: The primary responsibility of `OrderProducer` is to produce messages to a Kafka topic, facilitating asynchronous communication between microservices.

+- **Dependencies**:
+  - `NewTopic`: Represents a Kafka topic and is injected into the class for configuration.
+  - `KafkaTemplate<String, OrderEvent>`: This dependency is responsible for sending messages to Kafka topics.

+- **Logger Usage**: The `logger` object, an instance of the SLF4J `Logger` class, is utilized for logging messages, aiding in debugging and monitoring.

+- **Constructor**: The class constructor `OrderProducer(NewTopic newTopic, KafkaTemplate<String, OrderEvent> kafkaTemplate)` initializes the injected dependencies.

+- **sendMessage Method**: This method (`sendMessage(OrderEvent orderEvent)`) sends an `OrderEvent` message to the configured Kafka topic:
+  - It logs the order event using the logger.
+  - Utilizes `MessageBuilder` to create a Kafka message with the specified payload and topic.
+  - Sends the message to the Kafka topic using `kafkaTemplate.send`.

+## Overall Functionality

+The `OrderProducer` class abstracts away the complexity of interacting with Kafka, simplifying the process of producing messages within the event-driven architecture.
+Its encapsulation of Kafka-related functionalities allows other components to seamlessly send order events without the need for detailed Kafka-specific implementation.
 ## stock-service
 - **Java version:** 11
 - **Dependencies:** Spring Boot starter, Spring Kafka, base-domains